Discover Hunters Hill was founded:

 (j) Pursue such other functions that are consistent with the aims of the Association

-A full copy of our Constitution is available on request (click link below to make a request).
+A full copy of our Constitution is available (Click Here)

 OUR Local HISTORY